msalles-winn/base-project/README.md

 Do the first list of tasks.
 And, depending on the position you are applying to, do some extra tasks ...

 ### Applying to a Full stack position ?
+[1 needed]

- - Create "Insert" and "Delete" routes for the transport object
+ - Create "Insert" and "Delete" routes for the transport object ;
- - Make a minimal frontend with Angular 1 or 2 for add, remove, see transports
+ - Make a minimal frontend with Angular 1 or 2 for add, remove, see transports ;
- - Use Object Oriented Programming and return all transports with address corresponding to the departure and end points using online maps services
+ - Use Object Oriented Programming and return all transports with address corresponding to the departure and end points using online maps services ;
- - With ES6 notation, create an object "Transport" and all getters and setters
+ - With ES6 notation, create an object "Transport" and all getters and setters ;
- - Load JSON file from object, read transport list from Transport object
+ - Load JSON file from object, read transport list from Transport object ;

 ### Applying to a Frontend position ?
+[No opened job]

  - Create a complete frontend with design, AngularJS 1 or 2 :
-    - All responsive
+    - All responsive ;
-    - List all the available transports
+    - List all the available transports ;
-    - The user can select which trip he wants to show on the map
+    - The user can select which trip he wants to show on the map ;
-    - Make it nice to look at and easy to use
+    - Make it nice to look at and easy to use ;
- - Test the frontend
+ - Test the frontend ;

 ### Applying to a Backend position ?

- - Use Object Oriented Programming and return all transports with address corresponding to the departure and end points using online maps services
- - With ES6 notation, create an object "Transport" and all getters and setters
- - Load JSON file from object, read transport list from Transport object
+[1 needed]

+ - Write a restful API to manage transports ;
- - Use Postgresql to store Transports, load and query for Database
+ - Create SQL database (Postgresql) to store transports ;
- - Complete the REST API : CRUD on transports, GET, PUT, POST, DELETE
- - Create a sub-route for getting/update/delete informations about vehicule
- - Use JWT to authenticate requests
+ - Scrap "http://www.reseau-stas.fr/fr/actus-et-infos-reseau/3" and get all news into a JSON array ;

 ### Applying to a Devops position ?
+[No opened job]

- - Use a Postgresql database for transports
+ - Use a Postgresql database for transports ;
- - Use Docker image
+ - Use Docker image ;
- - Create a scalable image with Docker Compose and replication of database
+ - Create a scalable image with Docker Compose and replication of database ;

 ### Applying to a Data Scientist position ?
+[No opened job]

- - Scrap informations from the web
+ - Scrap informations from the web ;
- - Show a statistic about the places the transports deal with
+ - Show a statistic about the places the transports deal with ;
- - Explain what informations you could get and what informations you could deduce from data analyse
+ - Explain what informations you could get and what informations you could deduce from data analyse ;

 ## What will make the difference ?

- - Respect your speciality priorities
+ - Respect your speciality priorities ;
- - It must work, easy to launch
+ - It must work, easy to launch ;
- - Code quality
+ - Code quality ;
  - Tested and Documented ...

 ## Did you read till the end ?